Nicaraguan Socialist Party: History

 From 1976 onwards there was a PSN breakaway group, called the Nicaraguan Socialist Party (de los Sánchez).

-Towards the end of the Somoza regime, PSN constructed the Organización Militar del Pueblo (Military Organization of the People).
-OMP carried out a few attacks against the regime.
+Towards the end of the Somoza regime, the PSN established the Organización Militar del Pueblo (Military Organization of the People).
+The OMP conducted a few attacks against the regime.

 In 1990 PSN joined hands with right-wing forces in the National Opposition Union to topple the Sandinista government.
 PSN still exists, but is no longer a communist party per se.